Shade Protocol (SHD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shade Protocol Historical Price

-According to the latest data gathered on Shade Protocol live price page, the current price of Shade Protocol is 0.93612USD.
-The circulating supply of Shade Protocol(SHD) is 4.74M SHD , giving it a market capitalization of $4.44M.
+According to the latest data gathered on Shade Protocol live price page, the current price of Shade Protocol is 0.903302USD.
+The circulating supply of Shade Protocol(SHD) is 4.74M SHD , giving it a market capitalization of $4.28M.

 The Shade Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.